Karin Spaink: Disputes with New Age proponents over physical ailments

-Spaink first came into the national limelight by accusing such New Age writers as Louise Hay and Bernie Siegel of over-simplifying physical ailments by reducing them to a purely psychological phenomenon.
+Spaink first came into the national limelight by accusing such New Age writers as Louise Hay and Bernie Siegel of oversimplifying physical ailments by reducing them to a purely psychological phenomenon.
 Suffering from multiple sclerosis, she was insulted by the suggestion that her disease was nothing more than the result of her own lack of willingness to heal.
 (Compare Idealism with Materialism; see also New Thought Movement.)

 Her essay Het strafbare lichaam ("The Penal Body") coined neologisms such as kwakdenken ("quack thinking") and orenmaffia ("mind mob") that even made it into the Dutch language dictionary.
 The latter term derived from the expression that something is "all between the ears," in other words, "all in the mind."

-Scientology
+Scientology litigation against Spaink and XS4ALL

-In 1995 the Church of Scientology began a legal campaign to remove what it held were copyright infringements and trade secrets from the Internet; see Scientology vs. the Internet.
-Spaink, as one of the first famous Dutch Internet personalities, was one of the first of about a hundred Dutch people to put up pages containing the Fishman Affidavit in protest against the actions of the church.

-The Church of Scientology responded by suing Karin Spaink and a large number of Internet providers, including XS4ALL, for copyright infringement.
+In 1995, the Church of Scientology began a legal campaign to remove what it asserted were copyright infringements and trade secrets from the Internet.
+Karin Spaink was one of many to put up pages containing the Fishman Affidavit in criticism of the church, and Scientology responded by suing Spaink, internet service provider XS4ALL, and 20 other ISPs in the Netherlands for copyright infringement, raiding the offices of XS4ALL to seize servers.
 Part of the Fishman Affidavit were documents that Fishman had asserted to be the official teachings of Scientology.
 The defendants responded by challenging the church to prove it was actually the copyright holder of the disputed documents.

 The church allowed a Dutch notary to compare the church-copyrighted documents with the texts on Spaink's homepage.
 Through her lawyers, Karin Spaink received a copy and started rewriting her homepage, just a week away from the court date for handling the motion for summary judgement.
 Spaink replaced the contested documents with an analysis of the documents, quoting liberally, but not too liberally from them; Dutch copyright law does not have a fair-use provision, but allows quotation for purposes of scientific dissemination.
 A representative of the Church of Scientology used this occurrence to back up an assertion that the church had won the court case.

-The hearing on the merits made compromises: it found that service providers do have a responsibility for documents that users put up on their web site; however, any claims that Karin Spaink was breaking the church's copyright were deemed unfounded, because Spaink had reworked her homepage as soon as she had discovered that the church indeed had valid claims to portions of the documents on that homepage.
+The hearing on the merits made compromises: the court in 1999 found that service providers do have a responsibility for documents that users put up on their web site.
+However, any claims that Karin Spaink was breaking the church's copyright were deemed unfounded, because Spaink had reworked her homepage as soon as she had discovered that the church indeed had valid claims to portions of the documents on that homepage.
 This implicitly meant that the scholarly study of the church's documents on Spaink's homepage was in fact legal according to the decision.